-The college has no authority to override clinical agency rules and regulations and is not obligated to provide substitute or alternate clinical placement.
-As a result, the student will be unable to fulfill the clinical requirements and must withdraw from the nursing program.
+Some clinical agencies may require vaccination without exception.
+The college has no authority to override agency rules and regulations and is not obligated to provide substitute or alternate clinical placement based upon a student's request or vaccine preference.

 BASIC LIFE SUPPORT CERTIFICATION